trabe/react-conduit/README.md

 ## CHANGELOG

+### v3.0.0

+* [BREAKING] No longer supports React version &lt; 16.8.
+* Update dependencies

 ### v2.0.0

 * [BREAKING] No longer supports React version &lt; 16.3.
-* Update dependencies
+* Update dependencies.
-* Use config files for tooling instead of package.json entries
+* Use config files for tooling instead of package.json entries.

 ### v1.2.0

-* Update uuid dependency
+* Update uuid dependency.
-* Fix uuid imports to ease the pain of mocking test with jest
+* Fix uuid imports to ease the pain of mocking test with jest.

 ### v1.1.0

-* Updated all dependencies
+* Updated all dependencies.
 * No longer use Sinon and Chai for testing.
 Just jest.
-* Added ESLint + Prettier to make our code nicer
+* Added ESLint + Prettier to make our code nicer.

 ### v1.0.2

-* Support for React 16
+* Support for React 16.

 ### v1.0.1

-* Fix Inlet ordering not working
+* Fix Inlet ordering not working.

 ### v1.0.0

-* Add `onDisconnect` and `onConnect` callbacks to inlets and outlets
+* Add `onDisconnect` and `onConnect` callbacks to inlets and outlets.
 * Big refactor.
 Docs are on their way!

 ### v0.2.0

-* Add index prop to Inlet to allow reordering at output time
+* Add index prop to Inlet to allow reordering at output time.
-* Add className and style props to Outlet to customize the wrapper
+* Add className and style props to Outlet to customize the wrapper.

 ### v0.1.1

-* Fixed subscription/unsubscription gotchas
+* Fixed subscription/unsubscription gotchas.

 ### v0.1.0

-* Initial release
+* Initial release.